 Cabin Air Filters

-Cabin air filters clean the outside air from dust, pollens and other air borne debris before it enters the passenger’s compartment.
-They’re found behind the glovebox or under the hood by the firewall and depending on the manufacturer replaced every 10,000 to 15,000 miles or so.
+Cabin air filters clean the outside air from dust, pollens, and other airborne debris before it enters the passenger's compartment.
+They're found behind the glove box or under the hood by the firewall.
+Depending on the manufacturer, they're replaced every 10,000 to 15,000 miles.

 They can get dirty fast depending on the driving conditions.
-Driving on dusty roads and other adverse conditions will wear the filter sooner.
-They get clogged with debris, restricting air flow as the driver or system attempts to draw in fresh air.
-If there’s little air flow from the vents while drawing in outside air and the fan is set to high, suspect a clogged cabin air filter.
+Driving on dusty roads and other adverse conditions, age the filter sooner.
+They get clogged with debris, restricting airflow as the driver or system attempts to draw in the fresh air.
+If the fan is set on high and there's little outside airflow through the vents, suspect a clogged cabin air filter.